 Buffett built his wealth by getting interest to work for him — instead of working to pay interest, as many Americans do.
 “I’ve seen more people fail because of liquor and leverage — leverage being borrowed money,” Buffett said in a 1991 speech at the University of Notre Dame.
 “You really don’t need leverage in this world much.
 If you’re smart, you’re going to make a lot of money without borrowing.”

 Buffett is especially wary of credit cards.
 His advice is to avoid them altogether.
 “Interest rates are very high on credit cards,” Buffett once said.
-“Sometimes they are 18 percent.
+“Sometimes they are 18%.
 Sometimes they are 20 percent.
-If I borrowed money at 18 or 20 percent, I’d be broke.”
+If I borrowed money at 18% or 20%, I’d be broke.”

 5. Keep Cash On Hand